campai-bv/c4a/ldap/README.md

 Be sure to load the extra 4 schema's also.

 slapd.conf (main openldap config)
-- Please edit this, and fill in the values mentioned below "#READ ME!".
+- Please edit this, and fill in the values mentioned below "#EDIT THIS!".
 - Also fill in the credentials and baseDN you have gotten from us to setup a succesfull slave.

 schema (The needed extra schema's, without these your setup will not work)